xubingyue/avocadodb/Documentation/Books/Manual/Foxx/GettingStarted.md

 }
 ```

-The script uses the [`db` object](../Appendix/References/DBObject.md) from the `@arangodb` module, which lets us interact with the database the Foxx service was installed in and the collections inside that database.
+The script uses the [`db` object](../Appendix/References/DBObject.md) from the `@avocadodb` module, which lets us interact with the database the Foxx service was installed in and the collections inside that database.
 Because the script may be executed multiple times (i.e. whenever we update the service or when the server is restarted) we need to make sure we don't accidentally try to create the same collection twice (which would result in an exception); we do that by first checking whether it already exists before creating it.

 The `_collection` method looks up a collection by name and returns `null` if no collection with that name was found.
 The `_createDocumentCollection` method creates a new document collection by name (`_createEdgeCollection` also exists and works analogously for edge collections).